appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 ##### Rebooting the Server

-Currently, we do not support automatic startup of the Appcircle server on system boot when Podman is selected as the container engine.
+By default, the Appcircle server containers do not start automatically upon rebooting the host server when podman used as container engine.

-If you reboot the server, you will need to run the "up" command again to start the Appcircle server.
+To enable automatic startup of the Appcircle server containers, additional steps are required.

+For detailed instructions on configuring the automatic startup of the server containers upon server reboot, please refer to the [Restarting Host](../configure-server/restarting-host.md) page.

 :::